 - It allows time for negotiations with the insurance company, and time to decide whether an injured person’s interest would be better served through an insurance settlement or through a personal injury claim.

-Georgia law does provide for additional time in which to file a lawsuit in cases involving loss of consortium.
+The laws of the State of Georgia does provide for additional time in which to file a lawsuit in cases involving loss of consortium.
 This is a claim for damages from a spouse or family member of a person who is killed or dies as the result of their injuries, and the above statute gives surviving family members up to four years to file a claim for these types of damages.

 Premises Liability Cases

 When a property owner is at fault for damages due to injuries occurring on the property it is called a premises liability case.
-These are the personal injury cases are mostly premises liability cases.
-Our experienced personal injury lawyer identify that these types of accident are often the fault of the property owner, not the victim being called “clumsy.”
+Personal injury claims are frequently premises liability cases.
+Our experienced Atlanta slip & fall lawyer can identify that these types of accidents are often the fault of the property owner, not the victim being called “clumsy.”